chrishulbert/dopefish-decoder/Readme.md

 To run, clone this repo, install Rust, and run: `make 4`.
 It should generate a bunch of png files in the current folder.

+It doesn't compress the PNGs, to do so, install `pngquant` then run `make shrink` to make them all a reasonable size.

 ## Keen 5 and 6

 ![Robo Red](https://github.com/chrishulbert/dopefish-decoder/blob/main/RoboRed.png?raw=true)